Shail-Shouryya/Increasing-Awareness/README.md

   * Make and save money with these must-have apps
 * [Stock Basics Tutorial](https://www.investopedia.com/university/stocks/)- Investopedia, By Adam Hayes | Updated May 25, 2017 — 12:53 PM EDT
 * [Stock Trading vs. Investing: What’s the Difference?](https://www.nerdwallet.com/blog/investing/stock-trading-vs-investing-whats-the-difference/) - NerdWallet, Andrea Coombes; May 21, 2018
   * Stock trading is about buying and selling stocks for short-term profit, with a focus on share prices.
 Investing is about buying stocks for long-term gains.
+#### Platforms
+* fixed annuity
+* variable annuity
+* equity-indexed annuity (mix of fixed and variable annuities) *note these are conservative investments and typically do not offer yields on the magnitude of returns from the stock market, stock market index, or stock fund returns, and there are usually significant surrender fees*

 ### Trading
 * [Best of Best Online Brokers for Stock Trading of May 2019](https://www.nerdwallet.com/best/investing/online-brokers-for-stock-trading) - NerdWallet; May 15, 2019